zhigao2017/FactorizedBilinearCoding/README.md

 python finetune.py -MINC True -data_path 'data/minc-2500/' -train_txt_path 'data/mincTrainImages.txt' -test_txt_path 'data/mincTestImages.txt' -rank 1 -k 2048 -beta 0.001 -model_path 'data/vgg16-397923af.pth'
 ```

-Or you can directly modify 'config.py' to set more detailed hyper-parameters.
+You can modify 'config.py' to set more detailed hyper-parameters.

 If this code is helpful, we'd appreciate it if you could cite our paper